hilton/hilton.github.com/blog/_posts/2021-01-05-zero-bug-policy.md

 > 5. Do you fix bugs before writing new code?

-Spolsky explains that a team with a large number of open bugs has a worse problem than the time wasted managing that list: an unknown amount of liability for future work.
+Spolsky explains that a team with a large number of open bugs has a worse problem than the time wasted managing that list: unknown liability for future work.
-Software development schedules have no meaning with open bugs, while fixing bugs first creates predictability.
+Software development schedules have no meaning with open bugs.
+Fixing bugs first creates predictability.

 Alternatively, save yourself some time by skipping both Spolsky’s article and this one, and immediately implement [Yassal Sundman](https://twitter.com/yassalsundman)’s bug management system: